 Easy Integration and Open APIs: DynamoDB provides APIs for managing tables and indexes and for performing various data operations (like read and write).
 It also supports integration with Amazon Redshift, Elasticstack and IAM, among others.

-Industry-Wide Usages of DynamoDB
+Industry-Wide Usages of AWS DynamoDB

 AWS DynamoDB has a strong and industry-wide presence.
 It also has a variety of use cases, ranging from IoT stories for capturing sensor data from home security systems to triggering real-time notifications for required parties via enabling streams.
 Another powerful use case is in the gaming industry, where games (which are generally write intensive) are continuously writing each event to the database layer so that the data is not lost.

-There is, consequently, no dearth of uses for DynamoDB.
+There is, consequently, no lack of uses for AWS DynamoDB.
 To get going, you just need to find the right match per your requirements and then refer to the easy-to-use features highlighted above.
 With DynamoDB providing consistently high performance at large scale deployments, coupled with its ease of managing complex infrastructures, Amazon has made life simpler and more productive for the developer community.